 Denver and Colorado Juvenile Delinquency attorneys understand that a juvenile who is alleged to have engaged in a crime, normally referred to as a delinquent act, within the city of Denver or in any other location within Colorado, has numerous juvenile rights as an accused.
-Denver and Colorado juvenile delinquency attorneys further understand and advise that many of these juvenile rights accorded to someone alleged to have committed a delinquent act under Colorado law are, in many respects, similar to the rights to the rights afforded to adults accused of committing crimes in Denver or elsewhere within Colorado.
+Denver and Colorado juvenile delinquency attorneys further understand and advise that many of these juvenile rights accorded to someone alleged to have committed a delinquent act under Colorado law are, in many respects, to the rights afforded to adults accused of committing crimes in Denver or elsewhere within Colorado.

 Formal juvenile delinquency proceedings are typically initiated by the District Attorney filing a juvenile delinquency petition naming the minor as a juvenile who is subject of the Petition in Delinquency and typically his parent or guardian as the Respondent in the juvenile delinquency petition.

-At the first appearance before a court, subsequent to a juvenile being accused of committing a delinquent act in Colorado, the Colorado juvenile is typically provided an advisement their juvenile rights.
+At the first appearance before a court, subsequent to a juvenile being accused of committing a delinquent act in Colorado, the Colorado juvenile is typically provided an advisement of their juvenile rights.
 At this first Hearing the Court is to make sure that the juvenile and the parent of guardian of the juvenile understand:

 - The nature of the allegation contained in the juvenile delinquency petition;